 - I used Merino wool (here on Amazon) but other options for gnome beards and gnome braids are:

 - Any pre-made cone will work, however, I recommend paper maché cones like these.
 The material is better for the environment than other options and they’re hollow.
 This makes them perfect for any gnome craft you’d like to make like ornaments, toppers, or decor pieces.
+And they stack for easy storage!

 - I color the wool in this tutorial.
 If you have any questions after watching the video, just let me know in the comments below.
 Practice on a scrap piece of wool or fur.

-Print This Valentine Felt Gnome DIY
+Make This Valentine Felt Gnome DIY

 Felt Gnome Supplies (clickable links)